 18. Cellular Shades

-Cellular shades, often called honeycomb shades, are one of the most energy-efficient window treatments available for a climate-controlled unique design features hexagonal cells that trap a layer of air, acting as a powerful insulator for your window air pocket prevents heat transfer, keeping the warmth inside during the winter and the solar heat outside during the are available in various light-filtering and blackout options, allowing you to customize your privacy and lighting they fit tightly within the window frame, they provide a clean, modern look while significantly reducing your home's overall heating and cooling costs.
+Cellular shades, often called honeycomb shades, are one of the most energy-efficient window treatments available for a climate-controlled bedroom.
+Their unique design features hexagonal cells that trap a layer of air, acting as a powerful insulator for your window glass.
+This air pocket prevents heat transfer, keeping the warmth inside during the winter and the solar heat outside during the summer.
+They are available in various light-filtering and blackout options, allowing you to customize your privacy and lighting needs.
+Because they fit tightly within the window frame, they provide a clean, modern look while significantly reducing your home's overall heating and cooling costs.

 19. Area Rug